dev-academy-programme/curriculum/concepts/github-basics/README.md

 # GitHub Basics

 ## Overview
-GitHub is a version control tool that utilises Git and makes it easy for developers to share code.
+GitHub is a version control tool that utilises git and makes it easy for developers to share code.

-## Prerequisiites
+## Prerequisites
 - Command line basics
 - GitHub account